 One organization is trying to make the tech industry look more like the world—one that is diverse and allows Black girls and gender nonconforming youth of color to thrive in careers they enjoy.

-Cristina Jones is the CEO of Black Girls Code.
+Cristina Mancini is the CEO of Black Girls Code.
 She says it is crucial to not only show Black girls that technology is in fact for them and to get them into the room but also to convince them that they belong in the room.

 “We need girls in the room, we need more inclusion in the room,” she says.
 “But the way that we go about it is by creating space for people themselves to understand what their own value proposition is—that they are in the room because they are smart, they’re capable, they’re creative.”

-No matter what a girl is interested in—whether it be music, sports, gaming, and beyond—there is a space for them in tech, Jones says.
+No matter what a girl is interested in—whether it be music, sports, gaming, and beyond—there is a space for them in tech, Mancini says.
 Black Girl Code’s mission is to help Black girls understand that—through inspiring, education, and access.

 The organization has worked with notable brands like Epic Games, the NBA, and Nike to show girls that coding is not scary.
 Most recently, Black Girls Code partnered with singer-songwriter Ciara for its Build a Beat challenge, in which participants were encouraged to create music using Python for a chance to win prizes and to meet the artist.

-“Here at Black Girls Code, we want to meet the girls where they are,” Jones says.
+“Here at Black Girls Code, we want to meet the girls where they are,” Mancini says.
 “And so we are showing them that you can, technology is a clear path to the jobs of their dreams.”

 And while coding is sometimes largely an isolated and online-based activity, Black Girls Code emphasizes the need for in-person connections like workshops, hackathons, and other skill training events.

 The organization has various chapters throughout the country, and in-person events are expected throughout the country in 2024, including New York, San Francisco, Los Angeles, Atlanta, Seattle, Chicago, Washington DC, Raleigh-Durham, Charlotte, and Detroit.
-Jones says having the in-person component helps girls more deeply feel connected and supported with fun and culturally relevant activities.
+Mancini says having the in-person component helps girls more deeply feel connected and supported with fun and culturally relevant activities.

-“I really can’t tell you how inspiring it was to be standing there to see little black girls coming in saying that they’re excited to code and leaving saying that they wanted to come back every day for the rest of their life,” Jones tells Fortune.
+“I really can’t tell you how inspiring it was to be standing there to see little black girls coming in saying that they’re excited to code and leaving saying that they wanted to come back every day for the rest of their life,” Mancini tells Fortune.

 The organization also makes it an objective to connect with girls throughout their educational and early career journey.

-“There’s many places where our girls can fall out of the funnel; we want to wrap them with not just coding skills, but also leadership training, mental health support, and really activating our communities,” Jones says.
+“There’s many places where our girls can fall out of the funnel; we want to wrap them with not just coding skills, but also leadership training, mental health support, and really activating our communities,” Mancini says.

 Since 2011, Black Girls Code has connected with thousands of girls who are young as age 7.
 Many of the organization’s connections are now graduating college with the confidence that there are truly people who look like them who enjoy and are pursuing STEM careers.